ulygit/asus_rt_ac68u/README.md

 13. If Steps 11 and 12 were successful, run `ln -s cloudflare_ddns ddns-start`.
 This creates a symbolic link with the name expected by the router firmware.
 ##### Enable Custom DDNS
 In the router portal, under WAN -> DDNS,
-- Enable DDNS client: Yes
+- Enable the DDNS client: Yes
 - Server: Custom
 - Host name: `the DNS host name you're using in Cloudflare`
 - HTTPS/SSL Certificate: None